Overview of the California Eviction Process

-What Happens after the Tenant is served with the Unlawful Detainer Lawsuit?
+What Happens after the Tenant is served with the Unlawful Detainer Lawsuit During the Eviction Process?

 The Uncontested Case = No Court Appearance

-In about half of the cases, the tenant will not respond to the unlawful detainer lawsuit so that the landlord can have a judgment for possession entered by the Court.
-Once the court clerk enters the judgment for possession, the case is sent to the Sheriff's office for lockout proceedings.
+In about half of the cases in a California Eviction Process, the tenant will not respond to the unlawful detainer lawsuit so that the landlord can have a judgment for possession entered by the Court.
+Once the court clerk enters the judgment for possession, the case is sent to the Sheriff’s office for lockout proceedings.

 The Sheriff goes to the property and posts a 5-Day Notice To Vacate on the front door.
 If the tenants fail to vacate within that period of time, the Sheriff will return and physically lock out the tenants and possession will be restored to the Landlord.
 Change the locks so that the tenant cannot get back into the property.